OpenNTI/nti.webhooks/docs/glossary.rst

       Of a subscription: Does the subscription apply to some piece of data, including permission checks?
 Only active subscriptions should be applicable.

+   dialect
+      A customization point for a subscription.
+A dialect is used to create and populate the HTTP request.

+      .. seealso:: :class:`IWebhookDialect` and :class:`nti.webhooks.dialect.DefaultWebhookDialect`